grafana/plugin-tools/docusaurus/docs/ui-extensions/create-an-extension-point.md

 ## What is an extension point?

 An extension point is a place in the UI which you make extendable by other plugins using extensions.
-These extensions can be either be links or simple React components (that can basically impelement anything).
-It's up to you how you are displaying the handling or displaying the extensions, we have some examples below.
+These extensions can either be links or React components that can implement virtually anything.

+In the extension point you can control how you want to handle the displaying of extensions to users.
+You can also share contextual information with the extensions using a `context` object or component props.
+Refer to the examples below to learn more.

 You can also share contextual information with the extensions using a `context` object or component props (see the following examples).